austozi/selfhosted/barcodebuddy/README.md

 ## Install

-:information_source: The docker-compose.yml file specifies the ARM image by default.
-Adjust the image tag accordingly for other architectures.

 This application needs to be able to reach the Grocy instance, either via the public internet or via an internal network.

 1. Download the docker-compose.yml file to the Docker host.
 2. Execute `docker-compose up -d` from the same directory as the docker-compose.yml file.

+:information_source: The docker-compose.yml file specifies the ARM image by default.
+Adjust the image tag accordingly for other architectures.

 ## Configuration

 This application needs to be configured manually on first use.
 To configure the instance, navigate to the application in the web browser (e.g. https://barcodebuddy.example.com) and follow the on-screen instructions.
 This only needs to be done once.

+:information_source: Note:

+1. The Grocy instance URL needs to include /api/ at the end (e.g. https://grocy.example.com/api/).
+2. Get the API token from the Grocy instance, under the 'Manage API keys' menu.

 ### fail2ban